Welcome to PayPal!

 Holds based on PayPal’s risk decisions

-Risk-based holds generally remain in place for up to 30 days from the date the payment was received into your PayPal account.
+Risk-based holds generally remain in place for up to 30 days from the date the payment was received by you.
 We may release the hold earlier under certain circumstances (for example, if you’ve uploaded shipment tracking information related to the transaction), but any earlier release is at our sole discretion.
 The hold may last longer than 30 days if:

 - The payment is challenged as a payment that should be invalidated and reversed based on a disputed transaction as discussed in the following paragraph below.
-In this case, we’ll hold the payment in your PayPal account until the matter is resolved.
+In this case, we’ll hold the payment until the matter is resolved.

 - PayPal suspects that you may have violated the terms of this agreement or any other policy and that such a violation requires us to continue holding the funds.